 The greatest open world fantasy game of all time the Elder Scrolls V: Skyrim (at least by yours truly’s reckoning), returned in 2016, in remastered form for PS4 and XBOX ONE.
 It added mod support, and a minor graphical overhaul.
-In this review, I will answer to the most important of questions regarding the game: Does it stand the test of time 9 years after original release?
+In this review, I will answer the most important of questions regarding the game: Does it stand the test of time 9 years after its original release?

-I got Skyrim on day one on my xbox 360 back in 2011.
+I got Skyrim on day one, on my xbox 360 back in 2011.
 At the time it was a ground breaking experience visually, in scope, and in content.
 I spent 150 hours exploring the game, finishing the main quests, and many of other lengthy undertakings.
-And yet, I had not really discovered everything there was to see in its world.
+And yet, I had not really discovered everything that there was to see in its world.

 Bethesda would years later release Skyrim Special Edition, complete with all of the DLC.
 I actually played 50 hours of that (buggy) version before my PS3 died on me.
 So perhaps the greatest compliment I can give Skyrim, is the fact that after 200 hours of play time – I was giddy in anticipation for its remastered version.

 To start, the remaster is the definite superior edition of the game.
 It looks like a dream, and plays at a constant 30 fps, at full 1080p on base PS4/XboxOne hardware.
 While the Witcher 3 was an impressive visual tour de force of the machines, and Fallout 4 runs on a newer/modified version of Skyrim’s engine.
 For what is worth, Skyrim out does Fallout graphically in terms of the environments, and provides a greater sense of scope and size in its game world than the W3 ever did – and even newer titles such as Horizon Zero Dawn and Breath of the Wild – though the Witcher 3, and HZD are definitely the superior looking games (by more than a mile).